 A strong trades website should show:

-Because even if a firend gives them your number, they’ll still probably Google you first.
+Even if a friend gives them your number, they’ll still probably Google you first.
 If they find a better-looking competitor with shiny photos and dozens of 5-star reviews, guess who gets the job?

-Ah yes, the old “I’m on Facebook, so I don’t need a website” argument.
+Ahh yes, the old “I’m on Facebook, so I don’t need a website” argument.
 It comes up more often than you’d think.
-And while having a Facebook page is better than nothing, relying on it alone is a bit like trying to run a business from the passenger seat of someone else’s van.
+While having a Facebook page is better than nothing, relying on it alone is a bit like trying to run a business from the passenger seat of someone else’s van.

 On the other hand, your own website?
 That’s your digital HQ.
 It’s built for you, branded to your style, and doesn’t vanish if Meta decides to change the rules again.